Tour Details

 Temple of Edfu

 Discover the Temple of Edfu, one of Egypt's best preserved ancient monuments.
-Dedicated to Horus, the falcon god, this grand structure was built during the Ptolemaic period over nearly two centuries.
+Dedicated to Horus, the falcon god, this grand structure was built over nearly two centuries during the Ptolemaic period.
 Construction began in 237 BCE under Ptolemy III Euergetes I and was completed in 57 BCE during the reign of Ptolemy XII Auletes, Cleopatra VII's father.
-The temple is a stunning example of Ptolemaic architecture, featuring intricate carvings, hieroglyphs, and artistic excellence that reflect religious devotion and the Ptolemaic dynasty's legacy.

 Kom Ombo Temple